 No One Has It All Together

-No one has it together.
+Literally, no one has it together.
 And if they say they do, they’re either lying or sold their soul to the devil.
-Your life is constantly changing and evolving, and curveballs are being thrown at you and you can drop the ball sometimes but that’s okay.
+Your life is constantly changing.
+Curveballs are being thrown at you and you can drop the ball sometimes but that’s okay.
 We’re all walking around sorta confused but trying our best and that’s all we can do.

 So next time Sally comes to class all put together and looking like she’s got it all figured out – she doesn’t.
 Don’t be too hard on her or you.

-Having one day out of the whole week to get yourself together with self-care, life, work, and school is a really great idea.
-I personally like to use a Sunday as that day to clean up my room, catch-up on blog things and homework, and do things for myself that I slack on during the week – for example, a face mask or reading a chapter in a book that I started reading but neglected when the week got too hectic.
-This way, I can start off my week feeling fresh, organized, and prepared and keep my anxiety at bay because I took care of the things that could set it off if they aren’t taken care of.
+Having one day out of the week to get yourself together with life is a really great idea.
+I personally like to use a Sunday as a day to clean my room, catch-up on blog things and homework, and do things for myself that I slack on during the week.
+This way, I can start off my week feeling fresh and prepared and keep my anxiety at bay because I took care of the things that could set it off if they aren’t taken care of.

 For me, I like routines because it brings me a sense of security.
 It’s also an aspect of my day that I can control.
-A lot of times when I really feel like I’m struggling, it feels like everything is out of my control, but I’ve found if I have a routine I can fall back on whether that be a morning, night, or creative routine it makes me feel a little better and feeling like I have some sort of control.
+A lot of times when I really feel like I’m struggling, it feels like everything is out of my control.
+But I’ve found if I have a routine I can fall back on whether that be morning, night, or creative routine it makes me feel a little better and feeling like I have some sort of control.

 We tend to ask our significant others, friends, and family how they’re doing, but how often do we ever actually do that for ourselves?
-At the start or end of the day, take a full body scan and check in to see what you need?
+At the start or end of the day, take a full-body scan and check-in to see what you need?
 Are you hungry?
 Have you had enough water today?
 Did you get enough sleep?
 What emotions are you feeling?
 If you’re able to do something about it right away, great!
-If not, take the time to care for it until it gets better.
+Maybe not right now but take the time to care for it until it gets better.

 If You Have to Skip Class, Skip It